Interpret Europe: Activities

 Interpret Europe holds conferences, participates in international projects and organises training events.

 Conferences typically feature up to 100 presentations, workshops and study visits, with most conference participants contributing to them.
-Interpret Europe conferences have been held in Germany (2011), Italy (2012), Sweden (2013), Croatia (2014), Poland (2015), Belgium (2016), United Kingdom (2017), Hungary (2018) and Bosnia and Herzegovina (2019).
+Interpret Europe conferences have been held in Germany (2011), Italy (2012), Sweden (2013), Croatia (2014), Poland (2015), Belgium (2016), United Kingdom (2017), Hungary (2018), Bosnia and Herzegovina (2019), Romania (2023) and Poland (2025).
+The conferences in 2020 and 2021 were held online.
 The 2016 Interpret Europe Conference, in Belgium, addressed the theme of "Heritage Interpretation – for the Future of Europe" and was dedicated to the question of how the experience of visiting historic sites contributes to learning about subjects such as human rights, active citizenship and peace.
 It led to the initiative "Engaging citizens with Europe’s cultural heritage", which was awarded the European Union’s Altiero Spinelli Prize 2017.

 International projects focus on a number of subject areas, including the development of European quality criteria (LEADER “Transinterpret” Project, Leonardo “TOPAS” Project), the development of training course offers (Leonardo “HeriQ” Project, Erasmus+ “DELPHI” Project), working with specific audiences (Grundtvig “HISA” Project) and dealing with competence-based learning approaches (Leonardo “IOEH” Project, Grundtvig “InHerit” Project, Erasmus+ “HIMIS” Project).

 Training events are offered in different languages and currently focus on certification courses for interpretive guides, hosts, writers, planners and live interpreters at visitor-related facilities, such as parks or museums.